Big Life Foundation: Conservation Approach

-Wildlife Protection
+Wildlife protection

-Big Life's primary conservation mission is to prevent the poaching of elephants and all wildlife within the more than 1.6 million acres of wilderness in the Amboseli-Tsavo-Kilimanjaro ecosystem.

-This wildlife protection effort currently employs hundreds of local Maasai rangers—with more than thirty permanent outposts and tent-based field units, thirteen Land Cruiser patrol vehicles, three tracker dogs, and two planes for aerial surveillance.
+Big Life's conservation mission is to prevent wildlife poaching within 1.6 million acres of wilderness in the Amboseli-Tsavo-Kilimanjaro ecosystem.
+This wildlife protection effort currently employs local Maasai rangers— who utilize permanent outposts and tent-based field units, Land Cruiser patrol vehicles, tracker dogs, and planes for aerial surveillance.

-In addition to preventative measures, Big Life partners with local communities to track and apprehend poachers and collaborates with local prosecutors to ensure that wildlife criminals are punished to the fullest extent of the law.
+In addition to preventive measures, Big Life partners with local communities to track and apprehend poachers and collaborates with local prosecutors to ensure that wildlife criminals are punished.

-Rhino Protection

-The East African black rhinoceros is one of the most endangered species on Earth.
 Big Life works in partnership with the Kenya Wildlife Service to protect the Eastern black rhino in the Chyulu Hills area.
 Together, the two organizations conduct extensive foot patrols, aerial surveillance, monitoring via camera traps, and engage in direct confrontation with rhino poachers when necessary.

-Predator Protection
+Predator protection

-For the Maasai herders in Big Life's area of operation, cattle are their livelihood and subsistence.
-Living in close proximity to predators like lions or hyenas means the Maasai's livestock often falls victim to predation.
 To discourage herders from retaliating with spears or poisoned carcasses, Big Life and local communities developed a compensation program, the Predator Compensation Fund.
 This fund protects lions, and other carnivores in the ecosystem, by partially compensating local Maasai for economic losses due to predation.
 In return, communities agree not to kill predators in retaliation.

-Human-Wildlife Conflict Abatement
+Human-Wildlife conflict abatement

-Growing human population in the Amboseli-Tsavo-Kilimanjaro region has led to increased human-wildlife conflict, often with catastrophic and deadly results for both people and animals.

 Big Life works in partnership with the local Maasai to reduce the negative impact of human-wildlife interactions, such as crop-raiding by hungry elephants.
 Co-founder Bonham notes, “An elephant can trample a crop in 10 minutes.
 This year we have had four people killed by them.
 We try to scare them.
 We have guys out at night.
-We use bangers and paint ball guns to shoot chilly [sic] bombs.
+We use bangers and paintball guns to shoot chilly [sic] bombs.
 When one hits an elephant, they get a whiff and a sore nose.
-But they realise that big bangs are not dangerous.
+But they realize that big bangs are not dangerous.
 They learn.”
 Human-wildlife conflict remains one of the greatest challenges with initiatives such as elephant-proof fencing as one possible solution.

-Community Enrichment
+Community enrichment

 Big Life supports the future of communities in East Africa by funding teachers’ salaries, providing scholarship funds for local students, and conducting conservation workshops. “...if we are to save these endangered species from extinction, we're going to have to save the humans first.
-For far too long now right across the continent wildlife is being wiped out because poverty is shoved into the unsolvable box.”
+For far too long now, right across the continent, wildlife is being wiped out because poverty is shoved into the unsolvable box.”